jiripospisil/jpospisil.com/posts/2023-05-25-writing-shell-scripts-in-nushell.md

 0
 ```

-What if we wanted the same behavior in Nushell?
-We can achieve it using the [do]
+What if we wanted a similar behavior in Nushell?
+We can achieve it using the
-command, albeit it makes working with external commands a bit awkward.
+[do] command, albeit it makes working with external commands a bit awkward.
+Commands wrapped in *do -c* are eagerly evaluated and the entire pipeline is
+canceled.
+The wc commands doesn't get to run at all.

 [do]: https://www.nushell.sh/commands/docs/do.html